Judisoft/ballot-app/README.md

-# Getting Started with Create Ballot App
+# Getting Started with Ballot App

 ## What is 'Njangi'?